Towards quantum topological data analysis: torsion detection: Discussion Conclusion

 In this work, we have proposed and analyzed a quantum algorithm for detecting torsion.
 Starting from the mathematical properties, specifically the algebraic structure of the homology groups, we outline a strategy for revealing the torsion from the complex.
 Our quantum algorithm is built upon severally recent advances in quantum algorithms, including \cite{nghiem2025refined, lee2025new, gilyen2019quantum}, and the classical probabilistic method for rank estimation \cite{kaltofen1991wiedemann, eberly2017black}.
 As been analyzed, with a certain assist from classical computers and probabilistic guarantee, our quantum algorithm can provide a significant speed-up compared to the classical counterpart.

 As mentioned in the introduction, the potential of quantum computation in TDA has been somewhat limited by the complexity-theoretic result of \cite{schmidhuber2022complexity}.
 However, the result of this work has revealed that a fundamentally related problem can still be beneficial with quantum computers.
 Our work has suggested that there should be more room and opportunities for exploring quantum advantage in TDA, beyond the issue of Betti numbers.
-Below, we list several prospects that we think it is of high value. \begin{itemize} \item An important factor within our algorithm is the condition number $\kappa_{\Delta_r}$.
-We point out that in \cite{ubaru2021quantum} (Section 4.3) and \cite{berry2024analyzing} (Section IV), the authors explicitly discussed and constructed some types of complexes that the combinatorial Laplacian $\Delta_r$ admitting low condition number.
-The complexes provided there are apparently does not have torsion.
-So, how to generalize these examples to include low condition numbers plus torsion, is of worth pursuing. \item Our work has provided a quantum algorithm for detecting torsion.
+Below, we list several prospects that we think it is of high value. \begin{itemize} \item Our work has provided a quantum algorithm for detecting torsion.
 However, the structure of torsion can be complicated, e.g., of the form $\bigoplus_i Z_{r_i} $, and our algorithm cannot determine these factors $\{r_i\}$.
 The classical approach is to compute the Smith normal form for the boundary, or Laplacian operator.
 However, this approach is very computationally expensive.
 A direct translation of this procedure to quantum setting is not known to us.
 Even if there is, we suspect that the cost is high.
 Therefore, developing an efficient quantum algorithm for finding these invariant factors is of great interest. \item TDA has been proposed for a while, and the corresponding algorithms have been applied in many contexts.
 However, from a complexity-theoretic viewpoint, it just has been recently established \cite{crichigno2024clique, schmidhuber2022complexity} that Betti numbers are difficult to estimate, and it is even harder to compute them exactly.
-Whether if there exists an analogous result regarding the torsion and its structure is unclear to us. \end{itemize} We believe that all these questions can foster new development toward quantum TDA.
+Whether if there exists an analogous result regarding the torsion and its structure, specifically the invariant factors $\{r_i\}$, is unclear to us. \end{itemize} We believe that all these questions can foster new development toward quantum topological data analysis.
 We conclude our work here and leave them for future investigation.